Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Introduction

+In Sec.\ref{sec:rl}, we introduce the reinforcement learning (RL) background necessary to understand its vulnerabilities, followed by Sec.\ref{sec:RLforAD}, which outlines the specificities of RL algorithms in autonomous driving.
+Sec.\ref{sec:threat-model} presents a unified threat model for RL security, while Sec.\ref{sec:attacks} and Sec.~\ref{sec:defenses} propose a novel taxonomy of attacks and defenses respectively.
+We then review existing works, assess their applicability to autonomous driving, and highlight open research directions.

-To summarize, with this work, we provide the following contributions: \begin{itemize} \item we propose a categorization of attacks and defenses that allows matching, for the RL system at hand, specific attacks with appropriate defenses; \item we categorize more than 50 papers about the security of reinforcement learning; \item we discuss the applicability of state-of-art attacks and defenses to RL algorithms in the context of autonomous driving; \item comparing work on the security of RL with that of ML systems, to which the first is highly inspired, we highlight open challenges and interesting research directions. \end{itemize}
+To summarize, we provide the following contributions. \begin{itemize} \item A taxonomy of RL attacks and defenses that enables specific threats with suitable protections; \item A categorization of over 80 papers on RL security; \item An analysis of the applicability of state-of-the-art attacks and defenses specific to autonomous driving;

+\item A comparison of RL and ML security, highlighting open challenges and future research directions. \end{itemize}